LT-IntroToAI-SY2324/a2-movie-chatbot-juliaSzwaj/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+I think figuring out the right kind of loop (if, while, elif, etc.) was definitely challenging, and also figuring out how/when to loop them was also kind of challenging to me.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match function by taking a key word (ex: "movie" or "year", etc.) and group the data in the database based on what keyword it matches(make dict(s)?), then print out what the user asks for based on what keywords they use.